-Stephens sometimes refers clients to Stephens Insurance, LLC, an affiliate of Stephens, for advice pertaining to products that are provided through Stephens Insurance, LLC, and FCs can receive referral fees for insurance business referred.
+Stephens sometimes refers clients to Stephens Insurance, LLC, an affiliated insurance agency under common control with Stephens, for advice pertaining to products that are provided through Stephens Insurance, LLC, and FCs may be eligible, subject to regulatory and legal requirements, to receive referral fees for insurance business referred.

-For further information that pertains to related persons of Stephens, please refer to "Other Potential" Conflicts of Interest".
+For further information that pertains to related persons of Stephens, please refer to "Other Potential Conflicts of Interest".